fscorrupt/Posterizarr/README.md

 Follow the prompts to enter the source picture path, media folder name, and movie/show title to manually create a custom poster.

-## Note

-- Ensure PowerShell execution policy allows script execution.
-- The script logs to a file named `Scriptlog.log` in the temporary folder.

 ### Example of Script folder:
 ![scriptimage](https://i.imgur.com/MOWuO2i.png)